Project Vittorio Emanuele II

 The drogue parachute deployed, reducing the rocket’s descent velocity to about 30m/s.
 The main parachute separation was successful; the parachute did not have enough time to fully inflate due to a failure in the drogue system’s shock cord.
 As a result, the rocket split into two sections for recovery, each equipped with a parachute.
 VES returned home with some minor airframe damage but was ready for future launches.

-Due to the shortage of commercial solid motors, VES was only able to participate in the competition in the solid-3km COTS category.
-The rocket secured 6th place out of 25 European teams participating and finished second in its flight category.
+The project secured 6th place out of 25 European teams participating and finished second in its flight category.